thomazbastiaanssen/kronos/README.md

     ## 5 -0.4174538         5         TRUE      0.258819     0.9659258
     ## 6 -0.4052512         5         TRUE      0.258819     0.9659258

 2).
-The *fit* contains the key coefficients for the model.
+The *fit* contains the key details for the generated model that may be useful for prediction, modelling and other statistical applications.

 3).
 The *to_plot* contains all the data required for graphing the sinusoid curve, which can either be used in our custom ggplot2